kagg-design/woo-paylate/readme.txt

 = Where can I get support or talk to other users? =

-If you get stuck, you can ask for help in the [WooCommerce PayLate Plugin Forum](https://wordpress.org/support/plugin/woo-paylate).
+If you get stuck, you can ask for help in the [Gateway for PayLate on WooCommerce Plugin Forum](https://wordpress.org/support/plugin/woo-paylate).

 == Screenshots ==

-1. The WooCommerce PayLate settings panel.
+1. The Gateway for PayLate on WooCommerce settings panel.
 2. Checkout page.

 == Changelog ==